-Based on these reviews and discussions, the Audit Committee has recommended to Goosehead's Board of Directors that its audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2020 for filing with the SEC.
-The Audit Committee also has selected Deloitte & Touche LLP as Goosehead's independent registered public accounting firm for the fiscal year ending December 31, 2021 and is seeking ratification of this selection by the shareholders.
+Based on these reviews and discussions, the Audit Committee has recommended to the Board of Directors that Goosehead's audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2021 for filing with the SEC.
+The Audit Committee also has selected Deloitte & Touche LLP as Goosehead's independent registered public accounting firm for the fiscal year ending December 31, 2022 and is seeking ratification of this selection by the shareholders.

-Audit Committee Mark Miller, Chairman Peter Lane James Reid
+Audit Committee Mark Miller, Chairman Peter Lane James Reid Thomas McConnon